Inside a Gaza hospital as U.S. doctors help carry out "a small miracle" to save a young life shattered by war

 Dr. Michael Grady, a retired American obstetrician who now works as an emergency coordinator with the International Medical Corps, is used to operating in conflict zones.
 He's worked recently in Ukraine, amid the ongoing war there, and in Turkey following the devastating earthquake last year.

-Grady told CBS News that even as the sound of gunfire echoes around the hospital, he personally feels safe, thanks to his organization's experience and its "excellent security team."
+Grady told CBS News that even as the sound of gunfire echoes around the IMC's field hospital in Gaza, he personally feels safe, thanks to his organization's experience and its "excellent security team."

 The facility has been taking in patients from embattled towns and cities miles away.